gopasspw/gopass/README.md

 # How Does It Work?

 By default your credentials are encrypted with GPG and versioned in git.
 This can be customized easily.
-The primary interface is the command line.
-Making it an excellent choice for CLI fans, CI/CD systems or anything you can hook it up with.
+The primary interface is the command line, making it an excellent choice for CLI fans, CI/CD systems or anything you can hook it up with.
 Gopass can also integrate with your browser so you can largely avoid the command line - if you want.

 # Installation

-## Necessary prerequisits for running `gopass`
+## Necessary prerequisites for running `gopass`

-`gopass` can operate without any dependencies but most users will want to use it with `gpg` and `git`.
+`gopass` can operate without any dependencies but most users will use it with `gpg` and `git`.
-An external editor is required if you want to be able to use `gopass edit`.
+An external editor is required to use `gopass edit`.

 ## Installation through package managers